computational-cell-analytics/micro-sam/doc/python_library.md

 We recommend checking out our latest [preprint](https://doi.org/10.1101/2023.08.21.554208) for details on the results on how much data is required for finetuning Segment Anything.

 The training logic is implemented in `micro_sam.training` and is based on [torch-em](https://github.com/constantinpape/torch-em).
 Check out [the finetuning notebook](https://github.com/computational-cell-analytics/micro-sam/blob/master/notebooks/sam_finetuning.ipynb) to see how to use it.
 We also support training an additional decoder for automatic instance segmentation.
 This yields better results than the automatic mask generation of segment anything and is significantly faster.
-The notebook explains how to activate training it together with the rest of SAM and how to then use it.
+The notebook explains how to train it together with the rest of SAM and how to then use it.

-More advanced examples, including quantitative and qualitative evaluation, of finetuned models can be found in [finetuning](https://github.com/computational-cell-analytics/micro-sam/tree/master/finetuning), which contains the code for training and evaluating [our models](finetuned-models).
+More advanced examples, including quantitative and qualitative evaluation, can be found in [the finetuning directory](https://github.com/computational-cell-analytics/micro-sam/tree/master/finetuning), which contains the code for training and evaluating [our models](finetuned-models).
 You can find further information on model training in the [FAQ section](fine-tuning-questions).

+TODO put table with resources here